paul-szczepanek/lethe/SKIM manual.md

 - `BranchSession(value)` - save the session and create a new one that starts at the current point in time.
 Use the provided name if possible.
-It will default to a unique name a a clashing one or none is provided.
+It will default to a unique name if a clashing one or none is provided.
 - `NewSession()` - start a new session.
 - `LoadSession(value)` - load a session with the given name, if no value is given continue the last played session.
 Will start